sadPororo/LAP/README.md

 # Rethinking Leveraging Pre-Trained Multi-Layer Representations for Speaker Verification (2025)

-This is a Python implementation of our paper.
+This is a Python implementation of our paper [1].
 > [1] J. S. Kim, et al., “Rethinking Leveraging Pre-Trained Multi-Layer Representations for Speaker Verification,” preprint, 2025.

 ## Environment supports & Python requirements